mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 >
 > The **[!UICONTROL Email - Top recipient domain]** widget has an accuracy rate of 99.95%.

-The **[!UICONTROL Optimized vs non optimized]** graph details the main information relative to your message whether they are optimized or not:
+The **[!UICONTROL Email - Optimized vs Normal]** graph details the main information relative to your message whether they are optimized or not:

 * **[!UICONTROL Sent]**: Total number of sends.